Dermatology Clinic and Mohs Surgery located in Exeter, Portsmouth, and Dover NH

 Moles are common and usually harmless.
-However, if you find yours are bothersome or aesthetically displeasing, contact the skilled dermatological team at Seacoast Dermatology, PLLC, with locations in Portsmouth, Dover, Exeter, and Newmarket, New Hampshire.
+However, if you find yours are bothersome or aesthetically displeasing, contact the skilled dermatological team at Seacoast Dermatology, with locations in Exeter, Portsmouth, and Dover, New Hampshire.
 Moles can change, too, causing concern.
 Call one of the offices, or book online to arrange an appointment.

 Moles or as they’re known technically – nevus – are common and usually of no concern.
 But you should keep track of your moles as part of your overall skin health.
 Changes in moles’ shape, size, or color can indicate early stage skin cancer.
 Moles that appear on hard-to-reach areas of your body benefit from regular dermatological exams.

 Most adults have between 30-40 moles.
 Monitor them for changes, which can indicate a potentially serious condition.
-If a mole changes in height, shape, size, or color, have it examined by the knowledgeable dermatology providers at Seacoast Dermatology, PLLC.
+If a mole changes in height, shape, size, or color, have it examined by the knowledgeable dermatology providers at Seacoast Dermatology.

 You should also be concerned if a mole itches, bleeds, or becomes tender.
 The characteristics of suspicious moles are ABCDEs, which stands for: